 Side-Stepping Squares

 In your first solo using stepping squares, you ran out of strings on the 12th fret of the high E string.
 Your only option was to turn around and retrace your steps.
-With side-stepping you can jump from one group of stepping squares to another and never run out of strings or squares.
+Now you can jump from one group of stepping squares to another and never run out of strings or squares.

 You can side-step from any gray corner note.